rwxrob/boost/README.md

 ## "What's a 'Beginner Boost'?"

+🌟 ***The Boost is not a course.*** I need to make sure everyone understands this above all.
+There's no syllabus, no certificate, no credential, no proof you did anything except your own work and knowledge.
+There's barely a schedule and we change that organically as we go through it.
+Most people need to get the old, broken ideas about learning out of their heads --- and start learning and thinking like a "hacker."

 * 18 Weeks (May/4-Aug/27): Tech Tools, Practices, and Programming

-The Boost focuses on upskilling a basic computer user into a entry-level engineer proficient and terminal native with strong Linux bash command-line skills and basic programming ability in bash and Go with just enough Web development to create and maintain a basic portfolio web site.
+The Boost focuses on upskilling a basic computer user into a entry-level engineer proficient with the Linux terminal, bash scripting, basic Go programming, and just enough Git and Web development to create and maintain a basic portfolio web site.

 Here's a sample of some specific topics: